pelithne/azure-workshop/custom-config.md

 ### Create cloud-init config file
 To see cloud-init in action, create a VM that installs NGINX and runs a simple 'Hello World' Node.js app.
 The following cloud-init configuration installs the required packages, creates a Node.js app, then initialize and starts the app.

-In your current shell, create a file named cloud-init.txt and paste the following configuration.
-For example, create the file in the Cloud Shell not on your local machine.
+In your cloud shell, create a file named cloud-init.txt and paste the following configuration.
 You can use any editor you wish.
 Enter ````code cloud-init.txt```` to use **Visual Studio Code** from the cloud shell.
 If you prefer to use **Vim** or **Nano** you can use that instead.
 Either way, make sure that the whole cloud-init file is copied correctly, including the first line:

 ````yaml
 #cloud-config